 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of profit or loss.
+On derecognition, the difference between the carrying amounts and the consideration paid is recognised in profit or loss.

 2.7 Other payables

 Other payables represent liabilities for goods and services provided to the company prior to the end of financial year which are unpaid.
 They are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
 Otherwise, they are presented as non-current liabilities.